15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Have monthly income below annual limits (set each January)

-- Possess resources under $2,000
+- Have resources under $2,000

-- Be US citizens residing in Alabama
+- Be U.S. citizens residing in Alabama

 Alabama cost of living

-Additional financial advantages include:
+Additional financial benefits include:

-- State income tax rates between 2-5%
+- State income tax between 2-5%

 - No taxation on pension income